 If A Neighbor’s Dog Bites Me While On My Property, Do I Have A Legal Claim?

 It really depends on the particular situation.
 For instance, you need to ascertain whether or not your state is one that imposes a ‘strict liability’ on residential dog owners.
 If that’s the case, then you only have to prove that the specific dog actually injured you.
 If, however, your state doesn’t have this strict liability law, then you might need to demonstrate that your neighbor either was aware or should have been aware of the vicious tendencies of their dog prior to the attack.
-The attorneys working at Cellino Law can help establish either case and figure out which one applies to your state.
+The experienced dog bite lawyers at Cellino Law can help establish either case and figure out which one applies to your state.

 Can Someone File A Legal Claim If Bitten By Stray Dogs?